Bolanle Austen-Peters: Early life and career

 In 2016, Austen-Peters directed the musical Wakaa, which tells the story of the trials, successes and experiences of a group of graduate students.
 It was the first Nigerian musical to be staged in London’s West End, and recorded sold out shows at the Shaw theatre in London.

 In 2017, Austen-Peters directed the musical Fela and The Kalakuta Queens.
 It chronicles the life of the Afrobeat legend Fela Kuti, and the women that were an integral part of his band.
 It was produced and created with the support of Fela Kuti’s estate.
 It was shown in Nigeria, Egypt and South Africa.
 The musical is one of the biggest to come out of Africa with over 120,000 people having watched it.

-In 2019, Austen-Peters directed the film Bling Lagosians which the individual feuds within a wealthy Lagos family..
+In 2019, Austen-Peters directed the film Bling Lagosians which highlights the individual feuds within a wealthy Lagos family.
 It was nominated for two awards including Best Art Director, Africa Magic Viewers' Choice Awards.
-It starred Nollywood actors and actresses including Elvina Ibru, Toyin Abraham, Jide Kosoko, Bisola Aiyeola, Denola Grey, Monalisa Chinda, Osas Ighodaro Ajibade, Sharon Ooja, Helen Paul and Alex Ekubo.
+It starred Nollywood actors and actresses including Gbenga Titiloye, Elvina Ibru, Osas Ighodaro, Toyin Abraham, Jide Kosoko, Sharon Ooja, Bisola Aiyeola, Denola Grey, Monalisa Chinda, Helen Paul and Alex Ekubo.

 In the same year, she also directed the musical ‘Man Enough’ which is a monologue in three voices; a man crying to be heard, a man yelling to be saved from a world that thinks he is ‘Superman’ and a man fearing to speak.
 It is a story of a man proving his worth and when he is man enough.